More tax refund checks, EIP2 payments released

-The Department of Revenue & Taxation has processed 729 tax refund checks this week.
+The Department of Revenue and Taxation has processed 729 tax refund checks this week.

-The checks total approximately $ 2,167,401 including refunds garnished to repay debts certain taxpayers owe to the government of Guam.
+The checks total approximately $2 million including refunds garnished to repay debts certain taxpayers owed to the government of Guam.
 The refunds are for error-free tax returns filed on or before Nov.
 14, 2020.

-Rev and Tax also announced Friday it has processed another 111 EIP 2 checks totaling approximately $134,565.
+Rev and Tax also announced Friday it has processed 111 Economic Impact Payment 2 checks totaling approximately $134,565.

-EIP 2 checks are $600 each and funded by the federal government as a financial aid due to the COVID-19 pandemic.
+EIP2 checks are $600 each and funded by the federal government as a direct financial aid to individuals due to the COVID-19 pandemic.

-The checks were transmitted to the Treasurer of Guam for mailing this week.
+The checks were transmitted to the Treasurer of Guam for mailing this week, the department stated.

 You can find DRT’s FAQ on the Guam EIP Program in the COVID-19 section of the DRT website at https://www.guamtax.com/.